 • Completely programmable pulse parameters

-• Solid-state electronics and transmitter/receiver modules
+• Completely solid-state electronics and transmission/receivers modules

 • 3-D with electronic scanning in elevation

 • Monopulse antenna with low secondary lobe levels

 • Digital processing of signals with MTI, CFAR, MTD/Doppler

 • Secondary Radar (IFF)

 • Output format: Asterix